First Dogs of U.S. Presidents

 President Franklin D. Roosevelt (FDR) holds his four month old dog Fala, a Scottish terrier, at a picnic on Sunset Hill near Pine Plains, NY

 President Franklin D. Roosevelt (FDR) with his 4 month old dog Fala at a picnic on Sunset Hill near Pine Plains, NY.
 FDR Presidential Library.
-Public Domain
+Public domain

 Pope Francis pets the Obama family’s dog Bo in the Oval Office while Michelle Obama holds the leash and President Obama stands nearby.

 Papal Blessings: President Obama and First Lady Michelle Obama introduce Pope Francis to their dogs Bo and Sunny in the Blue Room of the White House, 2015.
 Photo by Pete Souza.
-Public Domain
+Public domain

 The Canine Companions of the Early Republic